openergy/opyplus/docs/examples/parametric_simulations.rst

 Parametric simulations
 ======================

-This example present an simulation sensibility study.
+This example shows how to do a sensibility study using opyplus.

 Imports
 -------